alariclin/sing-box-auto-ddr/README.md

 ## 🌐 English Description

-**Aio-box** is an automated encrypted tunnel deployment and operations script for Linux servers.
+**A-BOX** is an automated encrypted tunnel deployment and operations script for Linux servers.
 The current version is built around **Xray-core, sing-box, and official Hysteria 2**, with support for VLESS-Reality, VLESS-XHTTP-Reality, Shadowsocks-2022, Hysteria 2, system tuning, traffic quota control, whitelist management, health probes, SNI benchmarking, Cloudflare WARP, Swap allocation, and Chinese/English UI switching.

 > ⚠️ Compliance & Disclaimer：This project is positioned as an automated tool for network architecture testing, cybersecurity research, and personal privacy protection.